Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Details on user studies

 We also conduct human evaluation using the Orig decoys of Visual7W so as to investigate the difference between human-generated and automatically generated decoys.
 We also study how humans will perform given only partial information (\ie, images + candidate answers or questions + candidate answers), again using the Orig decoys of Visual7W.
 The corresponding interfaces are shown in Fig.~\ref{f_ui_ia} and~\ref{f_ui_qa}.
 For these studies, we use the same set of 1,000 triplets used to evaluate our created decoys for fair comparison.
 We make sure that no worker works on the same triplet across the four studies on Visual7W.
 Results are reported in Table 1 of the main text.

 In summary, 169 workers are involved in our studies.
+The total cost is \$215 --- the rate for every 20 triplets is \$0.25.
 On our \IU-decoys and \QU-decoys, humans achieve 84.1\%, 89.0\%, and 82.5\% on Visual7W, VQA, and VG, respectively.
 Compared to the human performance on the Orig decoys that involve human effort in creation (\ie, 88.4\% on Visual7W, and 88.5\% on VQA as reported in~\cite{antol2015vqa}), these results suggest that the ways we create the decoys and the filtering steps mentioned in Sect.
 4.2 lead to high-quality datasets with limited ambiguity.